pingcap/docs/v3.0/tidb-in-kubernetes/deploy/prerequisites.md

 + Method 2: Disable irqbalance and customize the binding relationship between interrupts and CPUs.
 Refer to the [set_irq_affinity.sh](https://gist.githubusercontent.com/SaveTheRbtz/8875474/raw/0c6e500e81e161505d9111ac77115a2367180d12/set_irq_affinity.sh) script for more details.

-The above methods are for the scenario of multi-queue network card and multiple cores.
-However, for the scenario of single-queue network card and multiple cores, the configuration method is different.
+For the scenario of single-queue network card and multiple cores, the configuration method is different.
 In this scenario, you can use [RPS/RFS](https://www.kernel.org/doc/Documentation/networking/scaling.txt) to simulate the Receive Side Scaling (RSS) feature of the network card at the software level.
 In this scenario, do not use the irqbalance service as described in Method 1.
 Instead, use the [script](https://gist.githubusercontent.com/SaveTheRbtz/8875474/raw/0c6e500e81e161505d9111ac77115a2367180d12/set_irq_affinity.sh) provided in Method 2 to configure RPS.
 For the configuration of RFS, refer to [here](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/performance_tuning_guide/sect-red_hat_enterprise_linux-performance_tuning_guide-networking-configuration_tools#sect-Red_Hat_Enterprise_Linux-Performance_Tuning_Guide-Configuration_tools-Configuring_Receive_Flow_Steering_RFS).

 ## Hardware and deployment requirements